amotl/sanchez/doc/INSTALL.rst

 Installation guidelines for Mac OS X
-Please complement for other os types
 ====================================

+Please complement for other os types....

 Prerequisites